nicklambourne/slackblocks/README.md

 It was created by [Nicholas Lambourne](https://github.com/nicklambourne) for the [UQCS Slack Bot](https://github.com/UQComputingSociety/uqcsbot) because he hates writing JSON.

-Turns out the functionality that he was actually after exists in the outdated Slack Secondary Attachments API, but he was already in too deep to turn back.
+As it turns out the functionality that he was actually after exists in the outdated Slack Secondary Attachments API, but he was already in too deep to turn back.

 ## Requirements
 `slackblocks` requires Python >= 3.6.